コンテンツにスキップ

 Archive Sandboxes

-Daytona provides methods to archive sandboxes using Python and TypeScript.
+Daytona provides methods to archive sandboxes in Daytona Dashboard ↗ or programmatically using the Python SDK, TypeScript SDK, and Ruby SDK.

 # Archive Sandbox